athena-framework/website/docs/components/config.md

 ## Configuration

 A core part of the config component is defining a `YAML` based way to configure an application in the form of `athena.yml`.
-Other components and/or devlopers may add configuration options to [ACF::Base](https://athena-framework.github.io/athena/Athena/Config/Base.html).
-This utilizes `YAML::Serializable`, with the `Strict` module in order to proivde type safe configuration for an application.
+Other components and/or developers may add configuration options to [ACF::Base](https://athena-framework.github.io/athena/Athena/Config/Base.html).
+This utilizes `YAML::Serializable`, with the `Strict` module in order to provide type safe configuration for an application.

 ### CORS